gamorosino/bl_app_dbb_DisSeg/README.md

 ####  Script Dependecies

 In order to use the script, the following software must be installed:
-ANTs, Advanced Normalization Tools (version >= 2.1.0)

-In order to use the script, the following software must be installed:
 * ANTs, Advanced Normalization Tools (version >= 2.1.0)

 It is also necessary that Python 2.7.x is installed, with the following modules: